By: Kevin Reilly, 2016-2017 Work First Fellow

-Fellows completed a 2-day professional development looking at both research methods and different ways to be involved in public policy.
-Dr. Swati Desai, a career economist, met with fellows in an office hour like setting to work on data analysis.
-Dr. Desai reminded fellows to led the data to lead the policy and not to let our policy ideologies dictate the data.
+In March 2017, Fellows completed two days of professional development looking at both research methods and different ways to be involved in public policy.
+Dr. Swati Desai, a career economist, met with Fellows in an office hour like setting to work on data analysis.
+Dr. Desai reminded Fellows to let the data lead the policy and not to let our political objectives dictate the data.
 Integrity in data collection and analyses is vital for a significant policy proposal.

-Also on day one, fellows shared the progress in their findings with the new Director of Education and Fellowship, Campbell Glenn.
-Ms. Glenn expressed her enthusiasm for the variety of topics and progress in research.
-Fellows are working on subjects sprawling across many fields, including the minimum wage increase, public housing & voucher programs, computer literacy and access to the internet, food insecurity & nutritional education programs, self-efficacy and motivations, and SSDI.
+Also on day one, Fellows shared their research progress with the new Director of Education and Fellowship, Campbell Glenn.
+Glenn expressed her enthusiasm for the variety of topics and progress in research.
+Fellows are working on subjects that range from the minimum wage increase to computer literacy and access to the internet.

-Fellows reconvened for the second day of professional development, which was geared towards careers in public policy.
-Craig Caruana led a discussion about networking in your mid-twenties and personalized recommendations for community groups each fellow should consider joining.
-Additionally, Mr. Caruana shared his experiences running for city council.
-Fellows also met with Jesse Laymon, the director of policy and advocacy for the NYC Education and Training Coalition.
+The second day of professional development was geared towards careers in public policy.
+Fellows met with Jesse Laymon, the director of policy and advocacy for the NYC Education and Training Coalition.
 Laymon expressed the different ways to make policy impact through various means of employment and volunteering.
 He shared stories about working for electoral campaigns, grassroots advocacy groups, and formal lobbying programs.